daankets/node-cli-advanced/README.md

-# Advanced NodeJS Command Line Interpreter
+# _Advanced*_ NodeJS Command Line Interpreter

 ## Motivation

-This is a backport from some of my own projects, that I decided to make available as a utility.
-This typescript based library (ES2015) allows for setting command line interfaces in a declarative way.
+This is a TypeScript port and improvement from one of my earlier projects, that I decided to make available as a utility, after using it in various other projects.
+This typescript based library (ES2015) allows for setting up command line interfaces in a declarative way.
+It hope it will save you a lot of time.

+> **Disclaimer**
+>
+> i've called this package _advanced_ as it is an advancement of the previous version, and has
+> quite a few of new features.
+But it's up to you to make up your own mind :-)

 ## Features